 "The woods were adorned with oriental themed architecture and the lights were atmospheric and dramatic.
 The lion dance was excellent for both adults and children and the entire place had a very magical feel.
 There were chinese food stalls selling noodles, tea and desserts.
 This was a very different experience for us and we enjoyed very much"

 As darkness falls, spirits rise .....

-As dusk falls, the beautiful oriental theme will truly take effect as a dazzling array of coloured lanterns, flags and features - like the stunning 'Golden Oriole' bridge with its cascading golden water and the marble temple - bring the ancient woodland to life.
+As dusk falls, the beautiful oriental theme truly takes effect as a dazzling array of coloured lanterns, flags and features - like the stunning 'Golden Oriole' bridge with its cascading golden water and the marble temple - bring the ancient woodland to life.

-Visitors can complete the evening with the delights of an authentic oriental menu served in the woodland ponds; from sweet n sour chicken to sizzling noodles, Chinese fritters, candy floss, and marshmallows to toast on the open brazier, there will be something to suit all tastes.
-Plus there will also be the chance to experience a traditional tea ceremony and sample authentic Chinese teas.
+To complete the evening, visitors can enjoy the delights of an authentic oriental menu served in the woodland ponds, and toast marshmallows on the open brazier - there will be something to suit all tastes.